hofbi/mv-roi/bdda/README.md

 ### Prepare

-To ensure the the correct naming conventions run the `prepare.py` script.
+To ensure the correct naming conventions run the `prepare.py` script.
 This will copy all images with the right naming conventions to the `output_folder/camera_images`.
 If there are label json files they will be converted to gazemap images in `output_folder/gazemap_images`.

 It will create a `naming.json` which is required for reformatting the data back to our naming conventions after running the BDD-A model.
 If a naming file is provided as optional argument the script will append to this file.